E. Interoperability Issues

 Selecting an EHR with a clean, user-friendly design is essential.
 It’s also wise to involve end-users in the evaluation phase so the final system fits their real needs.
 A well-designed interface improves adoption, minimizes training time, and supports better clinical decision-making.

-8️⃣ Regulatory Compliance
+H. Regulatory Compliance

-Compliance with legal and regulatory standards presents ongoing challenges of implementing EHR.
+Compliance with legal and regulatory standards presents ongoing challenges in implementing EHR.
 Systems must adhere to rules set by HIPAA, ONC, and CMS to protect patient information and ensure proper reporting.
 As regulations evolve, the EHR must be updated accordingly—failure to comply can lead to fines or reputational damage.

 Organizations must choose EHR vendors who stay current with compliance requirements and offer system updates.
 Additionally, internal policies and user training should reflect these standards.
 Maintaining compliance avoids penalties and reinforces ethical data practices and trust in healthcare delivery.